Drevlyanin/tg_bot_sqlite/README.md

 The bot is created using a token provided by Telegram, which is used to authenticate the bot with the Telegram API.
 When the bot receives the '/start' command from a user, it creates a new table in the SQLite database (if it doesn't exist already) and prompts the user to enter their name.

-Once the user enters their name, the bot stores the name in a global variable and prompts the user to enter their password.
-When the user enters their password, the bot inserts the user's name and password into the 'USERS' table of the SQLite database.